 Column: From the Desk

-Jerry Ness is the superintendent of the Fergus Falls School District.
-His column appears on Wednesdays.
+Jerry Ness is the superintendent of Fergus Falls Public Schools.
+His column appears every Wednesday.